Pat-Callaway/Java/Jlox/notes/findings/notes.md

 - First is binding or resolution
 - For each identifier we find out where the name(s) are defined and wire them together

+- Intermediate Representation (IR)
+  - An interface between the two languages (source code and one being compiled)